Codes over Trees: Balls of Trees of Radius One

-One can check that~\eqref{eq:20} is true also for $t>1$, and we will use it in Theorem~\ref{theo36} which is in the next section.
+which holds by changing the order of summation of all distinct couples of trees and forests.} One can check that~\eqref{eq:20} is true also for $t>1$, and we will use it in {Lemma}~\ref{theo36} which is in the next section.
 Notice also that from this equality it is deduced that

 Now, we are ready to show the following theorem. \begin{theorem} For all $n$,

 \end{theorem} \begin{IEEEproof} It was shown in~\cite{Moon70countinglabelled} that